SergUdo/ai-slop-gate/README.md

 ## 📄 License
-MIT License © 2025 Serhii Udovychenko.
+MIT License © 2025 Vira Udovychenko.

 See the LICENSE file for details.